Osiris-Team/my-jsrs/JSR_1_extender_keyword.md

 # Add `extender` keyword
-`extender` keyword/type to reference the extending class.
+Add a new `extender` keyword/type to reference the extending class.
 Especially useful for libraries where you want to allow method chaining.
 Its easiest to show this in an example:

 ```java